-We created this a parent’s guide to help you better understand What is Twitter, a popular app that Teens are using.
+We created this a parent’s guide to help you better understand how students use Twitter.

 What is Twitter?

-- Twitter is an online social network, which allows you to send instant messages (called Tweets) up to 140 characters in length.
+- Twitter is an online social network, which allows you to send instant messages (called Tweets) up to 280 characters in length

-- When tweets are posted they can’t be edited.
-Posts only can be deleted.
-However, it doesn’t automatically delete some styles of retweets, which were made by other users.
+- When Tweets are posted they can’t be edited.
+Posts only can be deleted

 How are kids using Twitter?